hupi-analytics/data-retriever/README.md

 in order to have a result formated for Highchart, query should rename field according to the desired render_type.
 Below we list the different renaming convention and the associated render type.

-If you want to better understand what each field does take a look in `lib/export/`
+If you want to better understand what each field does take a look in `lib/export/` and `spec/lib/export`

 #### Add filter
 To add filter in your query simply insert a pattern `#_your_pattern_#` at the desired place in the query, and add the corresponding hdr_filter. the pattern will be replaced by the filter given when you call the hdr_endpoint or if there is no filter given it will be replaced by an empty string.